Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Related Work

 Dennis and Van Horn's capability model treats capabilities as unforgeable tokens granting specific permissions~\cite{dennis1966capabilities,miller2003capability}.
 Our capability paths are descriptive (what the agent can do) rather than authoritative (permission to do it).
 The attestation token is the authoritative element, binding the descriptive path to organizational endorsement.

 Sabater and Sierra survey computational trust and reputation models~\cite{sabater2005trust}.
 Our trust model is institutional rather than behavioral: trust roots are organizations making formal attestations, not agents accumulating reputation scores.
 This matches enterprise deployment patterns where organizational accountability matters~\cite{ramchurn2004trust}.
+Organizational models of multi-agent systems formalize institutions, roles, and norms~\cite{dignum2004agent,esteva2002islander}; the trust root serves as a lightweight institutional anchor in that tradition.